openbridge/openbridge.github.io/docs/pipeline.md

      "Customer crm file"
 ```

-Would result in a foler called:
+Would result in a folder called:

 ```
      "customercrmfile"